saraoliver-bonafoux/StochasticBridges2D/README.md

 The code `Bridges2D_Continuous.f90` generates stochastic bridges using the backtracking method introduced in&nbsp;[1].
 The theoretical derivation was originally developed for one-dimensional systems, while its extension to two dimensions is outlined in the Appendices of [2].

-The random number generator used by the simulations is implemented in `dranxor.f90`.
+The random number generator used in the simulations is implemented in `dranxor.f90`.

 ### Example: genetic toggle switch

 The repository includes an example based on the genetic toggle switch model studied in [2].
 The current parameter choice is designed to generate differentiation bridges, connecting the pluripotent state at $t = 0$ to a differentiated state at $t = T$, under demographic noise with intensity $D = 0.025$.
 The corresponding quasi-stationary distribution (QSD) of the metastable pluripotent state is also provided.

 The implementation is intended to facilitate reproducibility, but the code can also be readily adapted to other two-dimensional stochastic processes.
 Extension to higher dimensions is also possible.